Listed here are all GED®-HiSET prep sites and testing centers in the Altoona region.

 The GED passing score

-The required score for each individual GED test was 150 (on a scale of 100 to 200).
-This standard appeared to be set at a too high level so it was reduced to 145 in early 2016.
-On the HiSET you must come to a total score of no less than 45 (minimally 8 out of a possible 20 on each of the 5 subtests, and your essay score must be at least a 2 out of 6).
+Initially, the minimally required score on each individual GED subtest was 150 (on a scale of 100 to 200).
+This standard appeared to be set at a too high level so it was reduced to 145 just a few years after its introduction.
+On the HiSET you must come to a total score of no less than 45 (minimally 8 out of a possible 20 on each of the 5 subtests), and your essay score must be at least a 2 out of 6.
 Practically all U.S. employers and colleges and universities accept the GED credential just like a high school diploma for employment, job advancement, and admissions purposes.

 The GED exam was originally applied to assess returning World War II veterans who had gone to war before completing their regular high school program and determined if these adults were qualified for institutions of higher education and decent employment.
-Although since January 2014 more competing assessment programs are available to all states (HiSET and TASC testing programs), are most states still using the GED exam as the basis for issuing their HSE (high school equivalency) diplomas.
+Although since a few years, more competing assessment programs are available to all states (HiSET and TASC testing programs), most states are still using the GED exam as the basis for issuing their HSE (high school equivalency) diplomas.

 *) Altoona Area School District – Community Education Center